niemaattarian/Thompsons-Construction-on-NFAs/ReadME.md

 If it isn't an open bracket, closing bracket or a special character, we append what has already been read into the postfix regular expression.

 We double check at the end of the function that everything in the stack has been pushed.

+###**Thompson's Construction**
+Thompson's Construction is a method in which we transform a regular expression into a (NFA) non-deterministic finite automaton.
+This can further be used to match strings against the expression.
+In this algorithm we created methods which will help execute what we intend to do.

+####**Compile Method**
+In this method we initially create an NFA stack which is empty.
+This will contain instances of the NFA class already created.
+Firstly, we loop through the postfix regular expression one character at a time.
+We created an instance of the NFA class that has an accept state and an initial state.
+We join these via arrows labelled by the character.
+We join the new initial state to nfa's initial state and new accept state and then join old accept state to the new accept state and nfa's initial state
+Finally we append the new NFA to the NFA stack.
+We continue to do this with each of our characters in the dictionary.

+When you run this, the user is shown the memory location of the NFA object.